GMAn0n/GrokCLI/README.md

 # Build the project
 npm run build

+# Install GrokCLI globally (so you can run 'grok' from anywhere)
+npm install -g .

-# Start the CLI
+# Now you can run the CLI from anywhere:
-npm start
+grok
 ```

 ### Usage